-Palliwal Brahmins had established these villages in 13th century immediately after the Rajput Chieftain Jaisel Bhatti taking possession of Jaiselmer as the founder ruler.
-Trade was at its peak and the place had an advantage being far off from Agra-Delhi, the center of political power in India.
+Paliwal Brahmins had established these villages in 13th century immediately after the Rajput Chieftain Jaisel Bhatti taking possession of Jaisalmer as the founder ruler.
+Trade was at its peak and the place had an advantage being far off from Agra-Delhi, the centre of political power in India.
 Gifted by its extreme landscape the locals had mastered the guerrilla warfare.
-The loot wealth gave rise to prosperity over time attracting merchants in large numbers to settle in the region.
-Though nothing has remained as markers of their prosperity in the villages around Kuldhara, but you see slices of their opulence at havelies of Jaiselmer.
+The looted wealth gave rise to prosperity over time attracting merchants in large numbers to settle in the region.
+Though nothing has remained as markers of their prosperity in the villages around Kuldhara, you see slices of their opulence at havelies of Jaisalmer.

 Havelies and Jain Temples at Jaiselmer

 Some 200 years back the inhabitants of Jaisalmer were profusely rich and it was a seat of highly sophisticated culture.
 In the desert trade caravan route, there were 84 villages of Paliwal Brahmins that came under Jaiselmer kingdom.